-An organizational structure is a system that outlines how certain activities are directed to achieve organizational goals.
+An organizational structure is a system that outlines how certain activities are directed to achieve organisational goals.
 These activities involve defined responsibilities, roles, and rules that guide employees and management.
-There are several types of organizational structures that a firm can adopt, such as functional, divisional, matrix, tall, flat, and hybrid structures.
-This report, prepared with insights commonly supported by Online Assignment Help UK, sheds light on two important structural types—tall and flat—while discussing their key benefits and drawbacks in the context of effective organizational management.
+There are several types of organisational structures that a firm can adopt, such as functional, divisional, matrix, tall, flat, and hybrid structures.
+This report, prepared with insights commonly supported by Online Assignment Help UK, sheds light on two important structural types—tall and flat—while discussing their key benefits and drawbacks in the context of effective organisational management.

-The organisational structure carries a major role in assessing the decision making processes, communication flow and effectiveness of organisation.
-The organisational structure mainly defines how the different activities like as supervision, coordination and task allocation are focussed toward gaining the objectives of organisation (Clegg et al, 2019).
+The organisational structure carries a major role in assessing the decision-making processes, communication flow and effectiveness of organisation.
+The organisational structure mainly defines how the different activities, like supervision, coordination and task allocation are focussed toward gaining the objectives of organisation (Clegg et al, 2019).
 The managers need to design the structures of organisation to manage the flexibility, effectiveness and control that highly aligned with the organizational objectives.
-Organizational structure and culture which is poorly designed might lead to employee dissatisfaction, slow decision making and inefficiencies.
+Organisational structure and culture which is poorly designed might lead to employee dissatisfaction, slow decision making and inefficiencies.

-The Tall structure focuses on the different levels of hierarchical with the effective command chain, mainly found within the government organisations and large corporations (Tall Organizational Structure, 2023).
+The tall structure focuses on the different levels of hierarchy with the effective command chain, mainly found within the government organisations and large corporations (Tall Organisational Structure, 2023).
 This provides the well-defined responsibilities and roles which make sure about the effective oversight and control (Lee, 2022).
-For instance, the GE (General Electric), this particularly has the multi layered and structured hierarchy for the effective decision making.
-On the other hand, the Flat structure reduces hierarchical layers, developing the employee autonomy and decentralised decision making (Flat Organizational Structure, 2023).
+For instance, GE (General Electric) particularly has the multilayered and structured hierarchy for the effective decision making.
+On the other hand, the Flat structure reduces hierarchical layers, developing employee autonomy and decentralised decision making (Flat Organizational Structure, 2023).
 This is effectively seen within creative industries and start-ups where quick responses and innovation are important.
-For instance, Netflix manages the flat structure which can develop the rapid problem solving and open communication.
+For instance, Netflix manages the flat structure which can develop the rapid problem-solving and open communication.

 Get assistance from our PROFESSIONAL ASSIGNMENT WRITERS to receive 100% assured AI-free and high-quality documents on time, ensuring an A+ grade in all subjects.

-The flat structure has the fewer levels of the management which is leading to the control in the wider span (Vijayan et al, 2019).
-The setup promotes the speeds up the decision making and transparency because there are fewer layers to pass the approvals.
+The flat structure has fewer levels of management, which is leading to the control in the wider span (Vijayan et al., 2019).
+The setup promotes speeding up the decision-making and transparency because there are fewer layers to pass the approvals.
 This is greater for the empowering the workers and their agility.
-However, the roles of overlapping can leading to confusion and occur as well.
+However, the roles overlapping can lead to confusion and occur as well.

-The tall organisational structure has the clear hierarchy; this is mainly featuring the various management layers.
+The tall organisational structure has a clear hierarchy; this is mainly featuring the various management layers.
 It permits for the established authority lines, well defined job responsibilities and detailed supervision.
-It might boost the organisation and their control as well.
-This tends to boosts the administrative prices and slows down the overall decision making.
+It might boost the organization and its control as well.
+This tends to boost the administrative prices and slows down the overall decision-making.

 Benefits